surajrampure/math-for-ML/index.md

 4 credits • Open to all majors • Credit TBD

 {: .green }
-Linear algebra forms the basis of modern machine learning and artificial intelligence. _Mathematics for Machine Learning_ will introduce students to the theory of linear algebra while exposing them to its applications to real-world machine learning problems in Python.
+Linear algebra forms the basis of modern machine learning and artificial intelligence. _Mathematics for Machine Learning_ will introduce students to the theory of linear algebra while exposing them to its applications to real-world machine learning problems using Python.
+After taking this course, students will understand the mathematical underpinnings of linear regression, neural networks, gradient descent, decision trees, dimensionality reduction, and other core ideas in machine learning.
 <img src="assets/site-images/preview.png" style="width: 100%; margin: 8px 0;">

 <!-- 1.
 TOC